annell/ecs-cpp/Readme.md

     ecs.Add(entity, 5);
 ```

-Fill upp and loop over active entities that has active components:
+Fill upp and loop over a system with its active entities that has active components:
 ```c++
 ecs::ECSManager<int, float, std::string> ecs;
 auto entity1 = ecs.MakeEntity();